-The 25 Best Action Movies And How To Watch Them
+The Best Action Movies And How To Watch Them

 Buy Atomic Blonde on DVD/Blu-ray on Amazon.

-These are just 25 of the best movies on Amazon, HBO Max, Netflix, and other streaming platforms that fall in the action genre.
-And who knows, maybe we’ll see some of the 2021 new movie releases show up on this list in the future.
+These are just a couple dozen of the best movies on Amazon, HBO Max, Netflix, and other streaming platforms that fall in the action genre.
+And who knows, maybe we’ll see some of the 2022 new movie releases show up on this list in the future.